Gold IRAs

 Read More

 These investors have been able to invest in these alternative assets through self-directed IRAs (SDIRAs).
 The alternative assets supported by these SDIRAS include real estate, cryptocurrency and physical assets like gold, silver, platinum and palladium.
-Self-directed IRAs can be traditional IRA (traditional SDIRA) or Roth IRA (Roth SDIRA) and the same rules regarding contributions, income limits, and distributions apply to them as apply to mainstream IRAs.
+Self-directed IRAs can be traditional IRAs (traditional SDIRA) or Roth IRAs (Roth SDIRA) and the same rules regarding contributions, income limits, and distributions apply to them as apply to mainstream IRAs.

 Gold has become popular because of its ability to provide portfolio diversification and serve as a hedge against inflation.
-As the US hits a new 40-year inflation high, hedging against inflation has become even more important and we can expect greater popularity of gold IRAs in the future.
+As prices continue to rise month after month, hedging against inflation has become even more important and we can expect greater popularity of gold IRAs in the future.

 A gold IRA is a type of SDIRA that allows retirement investors to invest in physical gold.